Preakness Stakes Ticket Information

 Getting Preakness Tickets can be easy, but getting good seats will be tough.
 Make sure to book early and get your seats to this exciting part of the Triple Crown season.

-The betting fare is strong – the 2015 Preakness card featured 14 races – and momentum builds throughout the afternoon for the main event.
+The betting fare is strong – Preakness cards feature up to14 races – and momentum builds throughout the afternoon for the main event.
 Barring an unfortunate injury, the Kentucky Derby winner will be on hand attempting to move one step closer to Thoroughbred racing immortality three weeks later in the Belmont Stakes in New York.

 The Preakness Stakes serves as the second leg of the Triple Crown, and is annually hosted by Pimlico Race Course in Baltimore, Maryland.
 Routinely featuring the best three-year-old colts in the country, along with the Kentucky Derby winner, this is a can’t-miss event for sports fans making Preakness Stakes tickets a must-have for horse players and party-goes alike.

 Blocks of Preakness Stakes tickets are released at various parts of the year.
-They are cheapest upon initial release in October, and are available up until the day of the race in mid-May.
-For 2016, the general cost of entry ranged from $40 to $105.
-There are also travel packages and enhanced, luxury packages available for an additional cost.
+They are cheapest upon initial release in October, and are sold (subject to availability) up until the day of the race in mid-May.

 Along with the 14-race program itself, Preakness Stakes tickets also grant guests the opportunity to enjoy some world class entertainment from various artists.
-In 2016, Pimlico welcomed headline acts such as Lorde, Maroon 5, Florida Georgia Line, Bruno Mars and Pitbull to the festivities.
+In past years, Pimlico has welcomed headline acts such as Lorde, Maroon 5, Florida Georgia Line, Bruno Mars, Pitbull, Wyclef Jean, Kygo, Post Malone, Sam Hunt, Juice WRLD, the Chainsmokers, and many more top artists.

 Preakness Stakes tickets are available from a wide range of vendors, including the official track itself.